stackhpc/a-universe-from-nothing/README.rst

 .. code-block:: console

-    $ ssh stack@192.168.33.3 sudo docker ps
+    $ ssh stack@192.168.33.3 docker ps
-    CONTAINER ID        IMAGE                                                                   COMMAND                  CREATED             STATUS              PORTS               NAMES
+    CONTAINER ID   IMAGE                                                                        COMMAND                  CREATED       STATUS                 PORTS     NAMES fad79f29afbc   192.168.33.5:4000/openstack.kolla/opensearch-dashboards:2024.1-rocky-9       "dumb-init --single-…"   6 hours ago   Up 6 hours (healthy)             opensearch_dashboards
-    304b197f888b        192.168.33.5:4000/kolla/centos-source-kibana:master                     "dumb-init --single-c"   18 minutes ago      Up 18 minutes                           kibana
-    9eb0cf47c7f7        192.168.33.5:4000/kolla/centos-source-elasticsearch:master              "dumb-init --single-c"   18 minutes ago      Up 18 minutes                           elasticsearch
+    64df77adc709   192.168.33.5:4000/openstack.kolla/opensearch:2024.1-rocky-9                  "dumb-init --single-…"   6 hours ago   Up 6 hours (healthy)             opensearch
     ...

-We can see the log indexes in Elasticsearch:
+We can see the log indexes in OpenSearch:

 .. code-block:: console

    curl -X GET "192.168.33.3:9200/_cat/indices?v"

-To access Kibana, we must first forward connections from our public interface to the kibana service running on our ``controller0`` VM.
+To access OpenSearch Dashboards, we must first forward connections from our public interface to the OpenSearch Dashboards service running on our ``controller0`` VM.

-The easiest way to do this is to add Kibana's default port (5601) to our ``configure-local-networking.sh`` script in ``~/kayobe/config/src/kayobe-config/``:
+The easiest way to do this is to add OpenSearch Dashboards's default port (5601) to our ``configure-local-networking.sh`` script in ``~/kayobe/config/src/kayobe-config/``:

 .. code-block:: diff